bazurbat/jagen/doc/Manual.md

   package which should be used for the build

 - **pkg_build_type** (`build.type`) — the type of the build system of the
-  package; currently supported values are: GNU, KBuild, CMake, make, linux_kernel, linux_module
+  package; currently supported values are: GNU, kbuild, CMake, make, linux_kernel, linux_module

 - **pkg_config** (`pkg.config`) — the config of the currently executing stage